-Apple’s iOS 13.3 update brings new features and fixes lingering issues, but it could also have a negative impact on your iPhone 11, iPhone 11 Pro, or iPhone 11 Pro Max’s performance.
+Apple’s iOS 13.4 update could have a big impact on your iPhone 11, iPhone 11 Pro, or iPhone 11 Pro Max’s performance.

-Apple recently replaced iOS 13.2.3 with iOS 13.3, a milestone upgrade that comes with a mix of features, enhancements, patches, and bug fixes for the iPhone 11 series.
+Apple recently replaced iOS 13.3.1 with iOS 13.4, a milestone upgrade that brings a mix of new features, enhancements, patches, and bug fixes for the iPhone 11 series.

 As we push away from the update’s release we’re seeing complaints about a variety of bugs and performance issues.
 Some are brand new, others have carried over from older versions of iOS 13.

-While some iPhone 11 users might want to install the iOS 13.3 update today, others might want to hold off and wait for Apple’s next iOS 13 update.
+While some iPhone 11 users might want to install the iOS 13.4 update today, others might want to hold off and wait for the next version of iOS 13.

-If you’re running an older version of iOS 13, your iOS 13.3 update will be bigger.
-That’s because the changes from the iOS 13 updates you skipped are baked in.
+If you’re running an older version of iOS 13, your iOS 13.4 update will be even bigger.
+That’s because the changes from any iOS 13 updates you skipped are baked in.

-We've been using iOS 13.3 on the iPhone 11 and iPhone 11 Pro Max for several weeks and performance is holding up thus far.
+We've been using iOS 13.4 on the iPhone 11 and iPhone 11 Pro Max for several days and performance is holding up.

 We haven't noticed any abnormal battery drain.
-Battery life on these phones continues to impress as we push closer to 2020.
+Battery life on these phones continues to impress as we push deeper into 2020.

 In an internal document seen by MacRumors, the company advises iPhone 11 Smart Battery Case users to update to iOS 13.2 or above otherwise the the camera button won't work properly.